How to monitor the Citrix Virtual Apps/Desktops Site 7.x using eG Enterprise?

 - The Domain, Username, and Password parameters of every test that the eG agent executes for the Citrix Virtual Apps/Desktops Site 7.x component should be configured with the domain name and credentials (as the case may be) of a user with Farm Administrator rights.

-The user should also be assigned the Allow log on locally security privilege on the Citrix Virtual Apps/Desktops Site 7.x host.
+The user should also be assigned the Allow log on locally security privilege on the Citrix Virtual Apps/Desktops Site 7.x Delivery Controller.
 To achieve this do the following;

 - Go to the Control Panel in the host.